Diploma in Developmental Transactional Analysis (TA 202)

 (Including Certificate year)

-Workshops in Hertford UK, and sometimes in other countries, or via our international webinars
+Occasional workshops in Hertford and mainly via our international webinars

-Rolling programme of dates for workshops and webinars, so you can at start any time (See downloads below,
+Rolling programme of dates for webinars, so you can at start any time (See downloads below,

 or Contact Us to discuss your options)